-While knee deep in the growth stage, many small-business owners neglect to focus on one of the most important factors to the long-term success of their organization – creating a positive company culture.
+While knee deep in the growth stage, many small-business owners neglect to focus on one of the most important factors behind the long-term success of their organization – creating a positive company culture.
 By boosting employee morale, a great company culture can have sweeping effects within the workplace – from increased productivity and engagement, to lower turnover and improved company performance.

 In fact, happy employees are 85% more efficient at work, experience a 60% drop in absenteeism and stay twice as long in their jobs as their less-happy colleagues, according to a recent study by Globoforce.
 And, in turn, this will help foster the growth and success of a company.